 What makes table tennis so beneficial for mental health is that it sharpens motor functions, improves long-term memory and fine-motor control.
 You are forced to concentrate and focus on the game as it is very unpredictable and is played at a high speed, which requires a lot of physical and mental agility.

 Playing table tennis is also good for hand-eye coordination, which improves the functioning of the cerebellum and the motor cortex for special children.

 For these reasons, table tennis is considered good for children who have conditions such as autism, dyslexia and ADHD.
 It can be used to detect early signs of these disorders in small children as well.
 Table tennis is widely used by experts in workshops with children with autism, ADHD and dyslexia and other disabilities.
 It has been found to improve children’s social and motor skills, explains Rob Bernstein, an autism specialist.

 Dr. Bernstein says, “Ping-Pong provides the perfect opportunity for me to help these kids deal with social interactions.
 They have to be able to say ‘nice shot’ when an opponent gets a point, ask someone new to play—even just learn how to play by the rules.”

 Table tennis for autistic kids with autism

 Children with special needs have been found to play table tennis with a lot of enthusiasm and a spirit of cooperation.
 They learn to give as much as they take, and find it easier to connect with others over the game.
 Not only is table tennis a lot of fun for them, it is also a very social activity where they get to interact with other children and make lots of new friends.

-There have been a number of studies, such as a 1997 study in Japan, which have talked at length about the benefits of table tennis for people with various brain diseases, such as Alzheimer’s disease.
-Other benefits includes:
+There have been a number of studies, such as a 1997 study in Japan, which has talked at length about the benefits of table tennis for people with various brain diseases, such as Alzheimer’s disease.
+Other benefits include: